 - Green Team Leaders

 A green team leader is someone who cares about protecting planet Earth.
 They want to help the plants, animals and people that live here.
 They take what they learn about being green and protecting our earth, and get loud about it!
 They share facts and tips with friends, family, teachers and anyone who will listen.
 They speak up!
 To become a Green Team Leader, make a promise to get loud about something that will help our planet.
 For example: Remind your parents to bring reusable grocery bags; Tell your friends to stop using plastic water bottles; Educate others about where our drinking water source.
-Tell us what you are getting loud about here.

 - Climate Awareness Garden Workshop Series

 The Climate Awareness Garden project is a hands-on environmental education effort designed to raise awareness and understanding of the connection between food and climate through development and maintenance of a square foot garden.
 The key themes of the project are the positive impact eating locally, eating a plant-based diet, and wasting less food can have on our climate by reducing pollution.
 Please join us for any or all of our workshops.
-See the schedule and sign up here.

 Middle/High School Programs